 This investment is comprised of:

-$22.5MM investment in restricted (unregistered) shares essentially a eSpeed common stock priced at 10% discount to the NASDAQ closing price on the day the deal is signed.
-The stock price as of November 28, 2000 is $23 6.8which implies a market capitalization of $1.2 billion.
-872
+$22.5MM investment in restricted (unregistered) shares (essentially a one year minimum holding period) eSpeed common stock priced at 10% discount to the NASDAQ closing price on the day the deal is signed.
+The stock price as of November 28, 2000 is $16.8, which implies a market capitalization of $872 million.

 In connection with this investment, Enron will receive 666,666 shares of eSpeed's Series C convertible preferred stock, each share of which is convertible into a warrant to acquire one share of eSpeed common stock at a strike price equal to the NASDAQ closing price on the day the deal is signed.
-333,333 on the closing date, and the remaining 333,333 shares automatically convert into warrants on the six month anniversary of closing provided that Enron has complied with the Exclusivity AgreementThe Series C convertible preferred stock automatically converts into warrants after Enron has performed the Posting Agreement for six (6) months; warrants are exercisable for 10 years.
+The agreement states that 333,333 shares convert into warrants automatically on the closing date, and the remaining 333,333 shares automatically convert into warrants on the six month anniversary of closing provided that Enron has complied with the Exclusivity Agreement.
+Warrants are exercisable for 10 years.

 In connection with this investment, Enron will also receive 333,333 additional shares of Series C convertible preferred stock, each share of which is convertible into a warrant to acquire one share of eSpeed common stock at a strike price equal to the NASDAQ closing price on the day the deal is signed.
-These shares of Series C convertible preferred stock automatically convert into warrants after Enron has invested $2.5 million in each of two additional B2B "vertical" electronic marketplaces proposed to Enron by eSpeed that meet certain threshold criteria.
+These shares of Series C convertible preferred stock automatically convert into warrants after Enron has invested $2.5 million in each of two additional B2B "vertical" electronic marketplaces (like TradeSpark), proposed to Enron by eSpeed that meet certain threshold criteria.
+These investments would be subject to separate approval pursuant to the Transaction Approval Process.

 $2.5MM investment in TradeSpark, L.P. for an approximate 6% stake in TradeSpark.
 TradeSpark, L.P. is owner/operator of an electronic marketplace for gas, power, coal and emissions commodities that is powered by eSpeed technology.